What is AdBlue?

 adBlue instruction

 It is important to heed the AdBlue warning light as once all of the AdBlue is used the car will not start.
 The idea behind this is to prevent you driving without AdBlue so that emissions are kept to a minimum.
 Many people worry that this may mean their car will cut out on them while driving, leaving them stranded.
-However, this is an unnecessary fear as the car will only not start once the engine has been turned off and there no AdBlue remaining.
+However, this is an unnecessary fear as the car will only not start once the engine has been turned off and there is no AdBlue remaining.
 So you will be able to keep going until you get to a fuel station, turn off the engine, top up the AdBlue and continue your journey with no problems.

 How much does it cost to refill AdBlue?

 The cost of AdBlue can vary from place to place.
-Prices start at around £5 for 4.7-litres in a container with the average price being around £1.50 a litre.
+Prices start at around £5 for 4.7 litres in a container with the average price being around £1.50 a litre.
 Buying directly from a pump is usually cheaper with the cost dropping to around 60p per litre.

 Some manufacturers like Peugeot have tried to tie the replenishment of AdBlue with your normal service schedule and charge a fixed amount for this in addition to the service cost.
 While other manufacturers will include an AdBlue top up as part of the cost of fixed-price service.